ishan0102/ishan.coffee/content/notes/Idea List.md

 - A little guy who organizes and cleans up your codebase while you're not using your computer.
 - Link entire codebases together graphically and automatically and allow users to parse through the function calls in a spatial UI – "spatial coding".
 - Map coding error messages to their solutions to build up a repository of personal debugging tricks automatically.
+	- A model could use this data for its own exploration when its stuck, so it learns on past stacktraces + Google search.
 - GPT vision tools:
 	- Better autonomous web browsing
 	- Receipt extraction